siiftun1857/istrolid-magnux-documents/magnux_changes.md

 AI rules do not add randomness to order destination.
 Field rules do not add random value to queue priority.
 "wiggle" rules are skipped.

-### Performance data
-The server has its own timer tree to track performance data.
-Performance data is included in network data by default.

 ## Sim players
 ### Realtime income